quirkles/potw-functions/README.md

 `npm install` to install the devdependencies in the root folder.

-`cd functions && npm intsall` to move to the functions folder and install the deps there.
+`cd functions && npm install` to move to the functions folder and install the deps there.

 `./scripts/decrypt_secrets.sh -e=local` to decrypt the secrets/config values for the project.

-`cd functions && npm run serve` to start the functions emulator.
+`cd functions && npm run dev` to start the functions emulator.

+`npm run initLocalDev will ensure the topics used by the functions are created.`

 ## Postgresql db